markchoward7/BOTC-Homebrew-Script/README.md

 2. Download or `git clone` this repository
 3. Open a terminal within the folder
 4. `npm i`
+5. Add your own role icons to the public/images folder

 ### Running after setup